 Even seemingly-harmless items in a home inspection report can become a bone of contention and many times the buyer will use these as an excuse to walk away from the deal.

 They may actually be experiencing cold feet or they’ve found another home they like better.
-There are any number of reasons a buyer may be looking for a way to get out of the deal.
+There is any number of reasons a buyer may be looking for a way to get out of the deal.

 Since most purchase contracts allow the buyer to be released without penalty should the home inspection turn up anything they don’t like, some use it as a get-out-of-the-deal-free card.